15 Best Cleaning Products for People with Allergies

 Since many people are allergic to—or develop rashes to—latex, it’s best to purchase latex-free gloves to prevent skin allergies and irritation when cleaning.
 It’s also a great way to protect your hands from interacting with cleaning chemicals of any kind and will keep them hydrated and looking their best.

 Fido might not be a fan of bathtime, but for your own sake, you should bathe him at least every other week with a pet shampoo that’s formulated to prevent allergy-causing dander.
 In addition to toning down the amount of dander your pet will create in-between washes, most anti-allergen shampoos will also help protect your pet from fleas and ticks—and, of course, keep him smelling nice!
+Better yet you can make your own pet products, including pet shampoo.

 “Keeping dishes out of the sink will help prevent indoor allergen such as mold and cockroach build-up, as well as help break down food allergens,” notes Dr. Elliott.
 But instead of choosing just any dish soap available to you at your local market, she recommends buying one that’s fragrance-free and ideally plant-based so that it’s non-irritation and non-allergenic.
+Ever wonder what gives Dawn soap its super powers?
+We’ve got the secret answer.

 Since mold doesn’t discriminate when it comes to its ability to thrive in moist environments, growing in plants, basements, bathrooms, air conditioners, refrigerator coils, and even stuffed furniture, Steven Davis, MD, ENT, an allergy and sinus specialist and founder and director of Breathe Clear Institute, recommends using a dehumidifiers, which can help make high-risk areas less appealing to mold.
 “Install humidity gauges to help keep track of how dry you are keeping the rooms in your home, and keep small, unvented spaces lit because molds prefer dark areas,” he says.
+Better yet, check out a self-draining dehumidifier.

 It’s not difficult for outdoor pollens to enter your home through open windows, so if you or someone in your family is allergic to pollen, Dr. Davis recommends keeping your windows and doors closed and well sealed.
 “If possible, create a sealable entryway where you can hang your jackets and keep your shoes,” he says.
 “For other areas of your home, he suggests using a 3 percent tannic acid spray to help neutralize pollens that may be stuck to carpets, doormats, or even drapes.
 Try these tricks to keep your summer sneeze-free.

 Dryer sheets are often scented with chemicals that can be irritating to the airway, skin, and eyes, explains Lindsey Elmore, PhD, pharmacist, author and wellness expert.
 Instead, she recommends opting for wool dryer balls, which do the same thing, naturally softening your clothing and cutting down on wrinkles and static.
 “Dryer balls can also be used to help collect pet hair off clothing, and that reduces the allergenic dander that can be left on some clothes even after a wash,” she says.
+Find out why people will sometimes put a tennis ball in the dryer with their clothes.

 Instead of the wet version, Dr. Elmore recommends choosing dry sweeper cloths, which are made without harsh chemicals.
 “The dry clothes use static electricity to trap dirt, dust, hair, and allergens such as cat and dog danger and dust mites,” she says.
 You can use the dry sweeper wipes to replace your broom, which also may harbor allergens.
+Find some more cleaning miracles all homeowners should have around.